goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll be happy to help you understand the machine learning research paper you've shared.
-Let me start with a high-level summary.

-# Summary of "Using DeepSpeed and Megatron to Train Megatron-Turing NLG 530B"

 This paper presents Megatron-Turing NLG (MT-NLG), a 530 billion parameter autoregressive language model developed jointly by Microsoft and NVIDIA.
 At the time of publication (early 2022), this was the largest monolithic transformer-based language model ever trained.
 The paper focuses on three main aspects:

 1. **Training Infrastructure**: The authors detail their 3D parallelism approach, combining data, pipeline, and tensor-slicing parallelism to efficiently train at scale using DeepSpeed and Megatron frameworks.